 Schedule an Appointment at the Austin Diagnostic Pain Center

-To learn more about our pain treatments, or to schedule an appointment with Dr. Robert S. Marks, Dr. Sauman A. Rafii, or Dr. Ivan N. Chew, please call our office at (512) 981-7246.
+To learn more about our pain treatments, or to schedule an appointment with our providers, please call our office at (512) 981-7246.
 To request a visit online, simply click on the button below and fill out our online form.